Peoples State Forest

 - Level of difficulty: Moderate to difficult

 - Start at the East River Road trailhead near the Barkhamsted Lighthouse site.
 The right trail fork heads north, up a series of steep switchbacks to some of the best scenic overlooks in the state, including Chaugham’s Lookout.
-The left trail fork is more direct route to the overlooks, with a much steeper climb up 299 stone steps.
+The left trail fork is a more direct route to the overlooks, with a much steeper climb up 299 stone steps.
 Continuing north, the trail passes between the Veeder Boulders before ending at the Big Spring Recreation Area on Greenwoods Road.
-Head back the way you came or via Quarry Road or continue exploring on the Charles Pack Trail (Yellow/Blue Blaze).
+Head back the way you came, or via Quarry Road, or continue exploring on the Charles Pack Trail (Yellow/Blue Blaze).

 Interested in Letterboxing?
 Get clues for the Jessie Gerard Trail.